OsmanBil/Udacity-MyStore/README.md

 # MyStore Project

-This project is a part of a Udacity Project.
-It serves as the frontend for a Storefront application.
+The MyStore project is a part of a Udacity Project and serves as the frontend for a storefront application.
+Users can browse through various products, add them to their cart, and finalize their purchase.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.8.

+# Features
+Product List: Displays a list of all available products with an image, name, and price.
+Product Details: By clicking on a product, users can see detailed information about that product.
+Shopping Cart: Users can add products to their cart, remove products and input their personal informations.

 # Installation